lrscy/NLP-Assginments/HW2/Problem3/README.md

 You can find and install them by [PyPI](https://pypi.org/) and [Conda](https://conda.io/en/latest/).

+### Notes

+All outputs are saved in "save" folder.
+You can also find them in Jupyter notebooks in each sub-problem's folder.

+### Before run

+Before running, please read and follow the README file in Data folder.

 ### How to run

 To run the code, you need to open it in Jupyter and click the "Run All" in "Cell" label.